 Geology is the science of the Earth.
 It investigates the composition and evolution of this dynamic planet and its living organisms.
 It embraces the study of such diverse topics as dinosaurs, volcanoes, meteorites and earthquakes.
-It also deals with the origin and concentration of the materials on which our society is based.
+It also deals with the origin and search for the raw materials on which our modern society is based.

 What will you study?

 For details of the topics covered in the Junior and Senior Freshman (first and second) years see TR071: Science (common entry).
 Fieldwork is an essential and integral part of Sophister (third and fourth year) geology.

 In the Junior Sophister (third) year, a thorough grounding is provided in all major branches of geology.
-You will learn how each of the rocks contains information on the processes that formed them and the environment in which this took place.
+You will learn how rocks contains information on the processes that formed them and the environment in which this took place.
 You will also study their response to forces in the Earth which cause them to bend, buckle and crack; the measurement of geological time; investigation of the subsurface; and the evolution of life.
 In addition, you will learn skills in computing and data presentation.

 In the Senior Sophister (fourth) year you will take the following compulsory courses:

 - Project (recent projects incorporating fieldwork have been based in various parts of Europe and also in North America)

 - Petroleum geology and exploration